Michigan Army National Guard Introduces Unit Ministry Dog to Aid Soldier Resiliency

 |Downloads:

-This work, Michigan Army National Guard Introduces Unit Ministry Dog to Aid Soldier Resiliency [Image 2 of 2], by 2LT Paige Bodine, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Michigan Army National Guard Introduces Unit Ministry Dog to Aid Soldier Resiliency, by 2LT Paige Bodine, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Michigan Army National Guard Introduces Unit Ministry Dog to Aid Soldier Resiliency